aureus123/catalogs/tycho2/README.md

 # Cross identifications with Tycho-2 catalogue

 Tool *gen_tycho2* generates cross identifications between Tycho-2 and PPM/DM catalogues, however the DM designation is used instead of PPM.
-In the case designations of other old catalogues were available, the latter are reported.
-In the case of PPM stars, DM designation are taken from their DM column.
+If designations of other old catalogues were available, the latter are reported.
+In the case of PPM stars, DM designations are taken from their DM column.
 In northern hemisphere, stars are reported in the following order of priority:
 - Stars from Uranometría Argentina (*UA*)
 - Lalande's catalog (*Lal*)
 - Yarnall-Frisby USNO catalog (*U*)